alef-garrido/theAwesomeBooks/README.md

 ## How to use this repo

-1. Clone the repo
+1. Clone the repo using this link:  https://github.com/alef-garrido/theAwesomeBooks.git
-2. In your terminal, run `npm install`
+2. On your terminal use ```git clone <paste the link>```
+3. Cd to the folder that was created and open it on your prefered IDE.

 You are good to go!

-## When you are ready to go to production

-1. In your terminal, run `npm run build`.
-The final version of your site will be in the `dist` folder.

 ## Authors